Te Rangi-ita (Ngāti Tūwharetoa)

-Te Rangi-ita was a Maori ariki (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
+Te Rangi-ita was a Māori ariki (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
 He participated with bravery in the Ngāti Tama-Ngāti Tūwharetoa War, fought off an invasion by the Ngāti Raukawa chieftain Te Ata-inutai, and forged a peace through his marriage to Te Ata-inutai's daughter, Waitapu.
-Through their children, he is an ancestor of many hapu of Ngāti Tūwharetoa, including Ngāti Te Rangiita, the main hapu on the south shore of Lake Taupō, where the town of Te Rangi-ita is named after him.
+Through their children, he is an ancestor of many hapū of Ngāti Tūwharetoa, including Ngāti Te Rangiita, the main hapū on the south shore of Lake Taupō, where the town of Te Rangi-ita is named after him.
 He probably lived in the early seventeenth century.

 Life

 Te Rangi-ita was the son of Tū-te-tawhā and Hinemihi.
 His name at birth was Te Pukeihaua.
 Through his father, Te Rangi-ita was a descendant of Tūwharetoa i te Aupōuri.

 Tū-te-tawhā had been killed along with his brother Te Rapuhora during a war with Ngāti Apa.
 The two of them had joined their cousin Waikari in an attack on the Ngāti Apa fortress Rangi-te-taea, which was located at the foot of Mount Pihanga on the coast of Lake Rotoaira.
 Tū-te-tawhā and Te Rapuhora decided to go into the fortress and speak to Ngāti Apa directly, covering themselves in kōkōwai (red ochre), since touching someone with kōkōwai was a method of cancelling out someone's tapu.
 Their wives said "your kokowai has an evil smell; it is an omen of misfortune," but they replied "No; it is a sign of good luck."
 They went by canoe to Rangi-te-taea and were welcomed into the village, performing the hongi with all the men and women.
 Then the Ngāti Apa rangatira, Umu-ariki and Miromiro killed them, cut off their heads, and threw them into the latrine.